Benefits

 Pension protection: In bankruptcy cases, the Pension Protection Fund (PPF) pays compensation to eligible pension scheme members.

-Follow these simple steps to set up a UK workplace pension scheme for your employees.
+Follow these simple steps to set up a workplace pension scheme in the UK for your employees:

 This is the first day of work for a new employee and the day you start the employee auto-enrolment process for the first time.